MannLabs/scPortrait/docs/CONTRIBUTING.md

 ```

 to integrate the changes into yours.

 While the [pre-commit.ci][] is useful, we strongly encourage installing and running pre-commit locally first to understand its usage.

 ## Writing documentation

 Please write documentation for new or changed features and use-cases.
 This project uses [sphinx][] with the following features:

--   Google-style docstrings
+-   Google-style docstrings, where the __init__ method should be documented in its own docstring, not at the class level.
 -   example code
 -   automatic building with Sphinx

-See the [scanpy developer docs](https://scanpy.readthedocs.io/en/latest/dev/documentation.html) for more information
-on how to write documentation. (remove later)
+Refer to [sphinx google style docstrings][] for detailed information on writing documentation.

 ### Tutorials with jupyter notebooks

-link to notebooks repo
+The tutorials for this project are hosted in a dedicated repository: [scPortrait Notebooks](https://github.com/MannLabs/scPortrait-notebooks).

 <!-- Links -->